Code-Institute-Submissions/CI-MS1-maziau/README.md

 ### Website Testing

-Full website testing available in the excel sheet, which is best viewed with Microsoft Excel, it can be also viewed with google docs, Apple Numbers, Open Office or Libre Office.
+Full website testing available in the excel sheet, which is best viewed with Microsoft Excel, it can be also viewed with Google docs, Apple Numbers, Open Office or Libre Office.
 The testing file can be downloaded and viewed [HERE](assets/testing/testing.xlsx).

 ### User Stories Testing